V5 User GuideLast Updated: 8/8/2025

 If you click the 'Related' icon in the lower right corner of the activity title in the 'Actions' state, you will find a new tile with the campaign, target expression and template used.

-Click the 'Actions' gear icon in the lower right corner of an activity tile to access the activity actions.
-From here, you can access multiple activity report options.
+Click the 'Options' menu in the lower right corner of an activity card to access the activity actions.
+From here, you can access activity specific reports.

-Activity reports display the entire history (date range) of the activity.
-To view date specific report data, please use the online report with the interactive graph.
-Custom reports may also be acquired (subject to scoping and requirements), please contact Taguchi® Support for more information.
+Activity reports display the entire history (or selected date range) of the activity.
+Custom reports may also be acquired (subject to scoping and requirements) - please contact Taguchi® Support for more information.

 View online